JoBaHP/Car-management-system/README.md

-# Car-managment-system
+# Car-management-system

 !
 Project under development.

-Angualar CRUD  app for a car managment and sortyng sytem using bootstrap (*no jquery).
+Angualar CRUD  app for a car managment and sortyng sytem using bootstrap.
 In project you can find :
 - ngx-bootstrap
 - template driven form